How to Keep Your Insurance Premiums Down After an Accident

 If you’re afraid of your car insurance premium being sky high after an auto accident and are reluctant to report it, know that it’s in your best interest to report it.
 Yes, that goes for even minor accidents.
 If you fail to report a fender bender and the other party ends up suing you, it’ll be that much more difficult for your insurance company to gather information and supporting documents.
 What’s more, if you don’t report the accident, your insurer might decide to drop you from the policy entirely.

-If you have questions on how to budget for car insurance, Money Management International (MMI) can help.
-Our accredited financial counselors can provide guidance and resources to help you forge a path toward financial wellness.
+If you have more budgeting questions, we can help!
+Our NFCC-certified counselors can provide guidance and resources to help you forge a path toward financial wellness.